vulsdoc/vuls/docs/usage-server.md

 #### Headers

-- X-Vuls-OS-Family (required)
+- X-Vuls-OS-Family (linux: required, windows: required)
-  - OS Family of your target server (rhel, fedora, centos, alma, rocky, amazon, ubuntu and debian, raspbian)
+  - OS Family of your target server (rhel, fedora, centos, alma, rocky, amazon, ubuntu and debian, raspbian, windows)
-- X-Vuls-OS-Release (required)
+- X-Vuls-OS-Release (linux: required, windows: optional)
-  - OS Family of your target server  (e.g. 6.9, 16.04, etc.)
+  - OS Release of your target server  (e.g. 6.9, 16.04, etc.)
-- X-Vuls-Kernel-Release (required)
+- X-Vuls-Kernel-Release (linux: required, windows: not required)
   - Kernel release of your target server  (e.g. 2.6.32-696.6.3.el6.x86_64)
-  - Collect by a command such as `uname -r`
+  - linux: Collect by a command such as `uname -r`
-- X-Vuls-Kernel-Version (optional)
+- X-Vuls-Kernel-Version (linux: optional, windows: optional)
   - Required when Debian (e.g. 3.16.51-2)
-  - Collect by a command such as `uname -a | awk '{print $7}'`
+  - linux: Collect by a command such as `uname -a | awk '{print $7}'`
+  - windows: Version such as `<major>.<minor>.<build>(.<revision>)` in winver.exe, systeminfo.exe, etc.
 - X-Vuls-Server-Name (optional)
   - Required when using `-to-localfile` option)
   - Server name of your target server (e.g. web01)